juissi999/dtwp/README.md

 dtwp stands for "dont type wrong please".
 It is a python library that attempts to solve the problem of people making typing mistakes on code input.
 The library provides tools to create codes with a trailing hash of various length and to check if inputted code is correct.

+##### example

+The informational part of the code is:

+528

+The code provided to user with checksum is:

+528<span style='color:green'>f</span>

+The user makes a typing error and types:

+52<span style='color:red'>9</span>f

+The program detects error, because f is not the checksum of 529

+The user retypes

+<span style='color:green'>528f</span>

+The program accepts the input and the original code 528 can be extracted and typing error does not occur.

 #### Installation

     git clone https://github.com/juissi999/dtwp.git

 #### Usage